charlesmchen/TaoTeChing/README.md

 The hardest tasks start as s
 The greatest difficulties arise from small ones,
 The greatest problems arise from small ones,

 The largest things in the world start small.

+All hard problems were once easy;
+All great things start small.
 Therefore the wise do not aspire to do great things, And thereby accomplish great things.

 Those who too lightly agree will necessarily be trusted by few;
 Those who agree too quickly are not trusted,
 Casual agreements cannot not be trusted,
 "lightly granted rarely honored."
 Promises made lightly cannot be trusted,
 A promise made lightly is rarely honored,
+Promises made lightly are rarely honored,

 And those who regard many things as easy will necessarily [end up] with many difficulties.
 And those who see everything as easy end up in trouble.
 And those who dismiss things as easy end up in trouble. trivial things
+Those who think things easy find things difficult.

 Therefore the wise think everything difficult, and thereby have no difficulty.
 ````

 #### Notes:

+* This chapter recalls the saying "a stitch in time saves nine".
+* Ursula Le Guin titles this chapter "Consider beginnings."
-* Prefer commas to semi-colons
+* Prefer commas to semi-colons.
 * Capitalize first word of each line.
 * Render:
-* "sage" as "the wise"
+  * "the sage" as "the wise"
   * "the tao" as "the way"

 ````